Virtual Folders

 Node Leaf

 I recently reached a major milestone in a long-term personal project: a nodal word processor built in Flutter.
-Deep Writer Blog Post Designed to integrate with the Redleaf knowledge engine, this application structures writing and research into a visual web of nodes that pipe data directly into local LLMs through Ollama.
+Designed to integrate with the Redleaf knowledge engine, this application structures writing and research into a visual web of nodes that pipe data directly into local LLMs through Ollama.
 I started Node Writer to pursue a long-held dream of creating a nodal word processor, with the vision that it would naturally merge with Redleaf’s development—evolving into an assistant that grows its ability to help you work with nodes.

 Deep Writer